Aravindhan-17/to-do-app/README.md

+---

-# To-Do App
+# Simple Todo App with React

-A simple and interactive To-Do application built with React, allowing users to add, edit, delete, and mark tasks as done.
+A simple Todo application built with React and Vite, allowing users to manage tasks effectively.

 ## Features

 - Add new tasks
 - Edit existing tasks
+- Mark tasks as done
 - Delete tasks
-- Mark tasks as done
-- Separate views for To-Do and Done tasks

 ## Requirements